Fraudelefix/filesgallery-docker/README.md

 ## How this image works

-1. The image contains Apache, PHP, and the required runtime dependencies—not the Files Gallery application.
+1. The image contains Apache, PHP, and the required runtime dependencies.
-2. At startup, the entrypoint reads its pinned version metadata and downloads the official Files Gallery 0.15.3 index.php over HTTPS.
+2. The image does not include the Files Gallery application.
+At startup, the entrypoint reads its pinned version metadata and downloads the official Files Gallery 0.15.3 index.php over HTTPS.
 3. The file is checked against its SHA-256 and its declared Files Gallery version before an atomic install to /var/www/html/index.php; the installed file is checked again afterwards.
 4. A normal restart reuses the already verified file.
 A recreated container downloads and verifies it again.
 5. /media is the read-only media source; /config stores Files Gallery configuration and cache.